The Amos Bull House and Sterling Opera House: The First Connecticut Listings on the National Register of Historic Places – Who Knew?

 Opening a century later in 1889, the Sterling Opera House also served many functions for the community.
 A renowned theater until 1945, the unique Italianate Victorian building was also Derby’s city hall, a police station, and a local jail at various times.

 Since 2008, the Amos Bull House has served as Connecticut Landmarks’ administrative offices, archives, and essential program and community education space.
 The Sterling Opera House remains closed to the public but maintains a prominent home overlooking the Derby Green.
-Over half a century after the first two listings, Connecticut has over 1,500 sites on the National Register of Historic Places.
+Over half a century after the first two listings, Connecticut has over 1,500 entries on the National Register of Historic Places.

 Learn More